 As mentioned ComCo can grant permission for early implementation of a transaction for valid reasons.
 Such valid reasons were deemed to exist where a delayed closing would have created financial difficulties for the target or in case of a public bid.

 What guidance is available from the authorities?

 As mentioned it is possible to seek informal guidance from the secretariat on a potential transaction from either a jurisdictional or a substantive perspective.
 However, informal guidance on substantive issues is rarely used since the secretariat will give only vague guidance which is subject to disclaimers that render it unreliable.

 The parties can also use the pre-notification procedure to learn whether their notification is complete.
 The parties are advised to use the pre-notification procedure.
 Filing a notification without pre-notification will usually prompt the secretariat to declare the notification incomplete.

-Publicity and confidentiality What provisions apply regarding publicity and confidentiality?
 Unlike in other jurisdictions, the initiation of Phase I proceedings is not made public in Switzerland.
 However, the initiation of Phase II proceedings is made public in both the Official Journal and a press release.
-In addition, the secretariat will publish a redacted version of its decision either to clear or prohibit a concentration.
+In addition, the secretariat will publish a redacted version of its decision.
 Exceptionally, the Competition Commission (ComCo) will also publish a press release when it clears a concentration in Phase I (eg, if the transaction has attracted widespread public attention).
 In case of a Phase II decision, a press release is usually published in any case.

 The secretariat and ComCo are bound by professional secrecy.
 Publications of the secretariat and ComCo must not include business secrets.
 The secretariat and ComCo have a good track record of keeping transactions confidential (eg, public bids that have not yet been announced).